Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks

-\textbf{\emph{Abstract:} Despite extensive research and remarkable advancements in the control of complex networks, time-invariant control schedules (TICS) still dominate the literature.
-This is both due to their simplicity and the fact that the potential benefits of time-varying control schedules (TVCS) have remained largely uncharacterized.
-Yet, TVCS have the potential to significantly enhance network controllability over TICS, especially when applied to large networks.
+\textbf{Despite extensive research and remarkable advancements in the control of complex dynamical networks, most studies and practical control methods limit their focus to time-invariant control schedules (TICS).
+This is both due to their simplicity and the fact that the benefits of time-varying control schedules (TVCS) have remained largely uncharacterized.
 In this paper we study networks with linear and discrete-time dynamics and analyze the role of network structure in TVCS.
-Through the analysis of a new scale-dependent notion of nodal communicability, we show that optimal TVCS involves the actuation of the most central nodes at appropriate spatial scales at all times.
-Consequently, we show that it is the scale-heterogeneity of the central-nodes in a network that determine whether, and to what extent, TVCS outperforms conventional policies based on TICS.
-Several analytical results and numerical examples support and illustrate this relationship.}
+First, we show that TVCS can significantly enhance network controllability over TICS, especially when applied to large networks.
+Through the analysis of a scale-dependent notion of nodal centrality, we then show that optimal TVCS involves the actuation of the most central nodes at appropriate spatial scales at all times.
+Consequently, it is the scale-heterogeneity of the central-nodes in a network that determine whether, and to what extent, TVCS outperforms conventional policies based on TICS.
+Here, scale-heterogeneity of a network refers to how diverse the central nodes of the network are at different spatial (local vs. global) scales.
+Several analytical results and case studies support and illustrate this relationship.}